Cosmicflows-4: All Together

-Our procedure to achieve the union of the five methodologies, TF, FP, SBF, SNIa, and SNII, is conceptually the same as that described in \S \ref{sec:bayesianMerge} with application to each of the individual methodologies.
+Our procedure to achieve the union of the five methodologies, TF, FP, SBF, SN Ia, and SN II, is conceptually the same as that described in \S \ref{sec:bayesianMerge} with application to each of the individual methodologies.
 The fundamental difference is that, whereas with the individual methodologies the bonding involves matching between galaxies, now the linkage units are galaxy groups.
 So, for example, the 42,254 galaxies with FP distances are bundled into 27,701 groups.
-The distance to a group is the weighted average of the moduli of all the FP measures in the group, with a statistical error given by the inverse square root of the sum of the weights.\footnote{Individual weights are formed from the inverse square of $rms$ uncertainties.} The velocity of the group is found by averaging over all known group members (not just those with distance estimates).
+The distance to a group is the weighted average of the moduli of all the FP measures in the group, with a statistical error given by the inverse square root of the sum of the weights.\footnote{Individual weights are formed from the inverse square of rms uncertainties.} The velocity of the group is found by averaging over all known group members (not just those with distance estimates).
 In the case of TF, the 12,395 individual galaxies with distance estimates are bundled into 10,189 groups.
 With SBF, 425 individual galaxies lie in 227 groups.
-The 1008 individual SNIa hosts are found in 945 groups while the 94 SNII hosts are all in 94 separate groups.
+The 1008 individual SN Ia hosts are found in 945 groups while the 94 SN~II hosts are all in 94 separate groups.

-As with the previous MCMC analyses of individual methodologies, one of the contributions is selected as a zero point reference.
-Here, we take the grouped SNIa sample as that reference.
+As with the previous MCMC analyses of individual methodologies, one of the contributions is selected as a zero-point reference.
+Here, we take the grouped SN~Ia sample as that reference.
 This choice is impelled by three factors.
-For one, the SNIa sample provides the best cross-reference overlaps with the numerically dominant FP and TF components.
-Also, there is utility in the greater accuracy of SNIa distances.
-Finally, it is most useful that the SNIa are widely dispersed and have great reach in distance.
+For one, the SN Ia sample provides the best cross-reference overlaps with the numerically dominant FP and TF components.
+Also, there is utility in the greater accuracy of SN Ia distances.
+Finally, it is most useful that the SN~Ia are widely dispersed and have great reach in distance.
 At the onset of the joint analysis, each methodology had been set on its own arbitrary zero point scale.
-For example, the SNIa scale is consistent internally with H$_0\sim71$~\kmsMpc, the TF scale is consistent with H$_0\sim75$~\kmsMpc, and FP, SBF, and SNII are intermediate.
-Now, all the methods will be brought to the same, but still arbitrary, zero point scaling within statistical uncertainties.
+For example, the SN Ia scale is consistent internally with H$_0\sim71$~\kmsMpc, the TF scale is consistent with H$_0\sim75$~\kmsMpc, and FP, SBF, and SN II are intermediate.
+Now, all the methods will be brought to the same, but still arbitrary, zero-point scaling within statistical uncertainties.